ghchris2021/tmpwiki0520/Templates-supported-by-llama_chat_apply_template.md

 The `llama_chat_apply_template()` was added in [#5538](https://github.com/ggerganov/llama.cpp/pull/5538), which allows developers to format the chat into text prompt.
 By default, this function takes the template stored inside model's metadata `tokenizer.chat_template`.

-Please not that, we do **not** include a jinja parser in llama.cpp due to its complexity.
+NOTE: We do **not** include a jinja parser in llama.cpp due to its complexity.
 Our implementation works by matching the supplied template with a list of pre-defined templates hard-coded inside the function.

 This is the list of templates currently supported by `llama_apply_chat_template`.
 If you found another template on huggingface that's not yet supported by llama.cpp, please feel free to open an issue: